Kevin Ward (baseball)

-Kevin Michael Ward (September 28, 1961 – March 9, 2019) was an American professional baseball outfielder for the San Diego Padres of Major League Baseball (MLB).
+Kevin Michael Ward (September 28, 1961 – March 9, 2019) was an American professional baseball outfielder who played in Major League Baseball (MLB) for the San Diego Padres.

-Born in Lansdale, Pennsylvania, on September 28, 1961, Kevin Ward was the youngest of four children to parents Robert and Paula.
-Ward was raised in Chalfont and attended Central Bucks High School West in Doylestown, where he was an American football quarterback and baseball pitcher.
-He played football and baseball at the University of Arizona from 1979 to 1983.
-Ward's first year of college football was played under coach Tony Mason.
-In his sophomore season, Ward started three games at quarterback for coach Larry Smith before Smith moved Ward to receiver.
-Ward played collegiate baseball under coach Jerry Kindall between 1981 and 1983.
-In 1982, Ward hit for a .403 batting average, 46 runs batted in, and fourteen stolen bases.
-All three were team-leading totals, and Ward was named to the All-Pac-10 South team.
-After the 1982 season, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.

 Ward was selected by the Philadelphia Phillies in the sixth round of the 1983 Major League Baseball draft.
 He spent time the Oakland Athletics organization before making his major league debut with the San Diego Padres in 1991.
 Over two seasons with the team, Ward played in a total of 125 games, and hit for a .217 average, with five career home runs alongside twenty runs batted in.